Skip to main content

 Brian Howard

 25 years in hospitality.
 Tales of the Cocktail Top 6 (2010).
 Hojoko · August 1 Five · Cityscape, Hilton Union Square (2024).
 17 venues across Chicago, New Orleans, and San Francisco.
 Built the methodology.
-Building the platform.
+Building the bar.

 Full bio →